History of Ilhan Omar in Timeline

 In August 2019, Ilhan Omar wrote on Twitter in support of the Palestinian LGBT rights group Al Qaws after the Palestinian Authority banned Al Qaws's activities in the West Bank.

-In September 2019, Ilhan Omar asserted that Trump was putting her life in danger by retweeting a tweet falsely claiming she had "partied on the anniversary of 9/11".
+In September 2019, Ilhan Omar asserted that President Trump was putting her life in danger by retweeting a tweet falsely claiming she had "partied on the anniversary of 9/11".

-September 2019: Condemnation of Netanyahu's annexation plans
+September 2019: Condemnation of Netanyahu's Annexation Plans

-October 7, 2019: Filing for Divorce from Ahmed Abdisalan Hirsi
+October 7, 2019: Filing for divorce from Hirsi

 On October 7, 2019, Ilhan Omar filed for divorce from Ahmed Abdisalan Hirsi, citing an "irretrievable breakdown" of the marriage.

-October 2019: Vote on Armenian Genocide recognition
+October 2019: Controversial 'Present' Vote on Armenian Genocide Recognition

 On November 5, 2019, Ilhan Omar's divorce from Ahmed Abdisalan Hirsi was finalized.